ghostkcleung/tft_framework/README.md

 # Why tft_ftamework ?

-It provides the method to drawing.
+It provides the methods to draw.
 Just tell me the size of your screen and how to "Fill Rect".

 - [Getting Start](./getting_start.md)
 - [Tutorial](./tutorial.md)